tampham47/challenges/README.md

 The main app will run in port 3000 by default, whereas the APIs will be served in 3001.
 Now you can open your browser and enter this URL http://localhost:3000 to access project `Kamereo Tamboon`.

-Btw, you can run `npm run test`, to test your application.
+You can run `npm run test`, to test your application as well.

 ## Project Makereo Tamboon